Dhyaan1/Graph-Algorithm-Visualizer/README.md

 ## 🔮 Future Plans

-In the next phases of development, I plan to expand the Graph Visualizer by introducing **tree algorithms** and additional graph algorithms to provide a comprehensive educational tool.
+In the next phases of development, we plan to expand the Graph Visualizer by introducing **tree algorithms** and additional graph algorithms to provide a comprehensive educational tool.
 Planned features include:

 - **Tree Algorithms**:

   - **Inorder Traversal**
   - **Preorder Traversal**
   - **Postorder Traversal**

-  - These will allow users to visualize common tree traversals used in binary trees and other hierarchical data structures.
+These will allow users to visualize common tree traversals used in binary trees and other hierarchical data structures.

 - **More Graph Algorithms**:
   - **A\* Search**: For pathfinding in AI and games.